Doris Packer: Family

-Packer was married to stage director Rowland G. Edwards for twenty-five years — from September 29, 1928 until his death on August 10, 1953.
+Packer was married to stage director Rowland G. Edwards for 25 years — from September 29, 1928 until his death on August 10, 1953.
 The couple had no children.

 Death

-She died, aged 74, in 1979 in Glendale, California, of natural causes.
-Her grave marker notes her military service.
+Packer died, aged 74, in 1979 in Glendale, California, of natural causes.
+Her body is interred in Forest Lawn Memorial Park, Glendale, California, with her grave marker noting her military service.